California English: Urban coastal California English

-California Vowel Shift
+California vowel shift

-One topic that has begun to receive much attention from scholars in recent decades has been the emergence of a vowel-based chain shift in California.
-The image in this section illustrates the California vowel shift.
+One topic that has begun to receive much attention from scholars in recent decades has been the emergence of a vowel-based chain shift in California (with a similar pattern now reported nationwide and known as the low back merger shift).
+The image in this section illustrates the California vowel shift on a vowel chart.
 The vowel space of the image is a cross-section (as if looking at the interior of a mouth from a side profile perspective); it is a rough approximation of the space in a human mouth where the tongue is located in articulating certain vowel sounds (the left is the front of the mouth closer to the teeth, the right side of the chart being the back of the mouth).
 As with other vowel shifts, several vowels may be seen moving in a chain shift around the mouth.
 As one vowel encroaches upon the space of another, the adjacent vowel in turn experiences a movement in order to maximize phonemic differentiation.